Computational quantum transport: a scattering approach perspective: Stable formulation of the lead and scattering problems

 The mode eigenproblems in Eqs.~\eqref{eq:lead_def_matrix_inv} and \eqref{eq:stable_leads} may have degenerate eigenvalues $\lambda_{i_n}$ (with $n=1, \dots, N_\text{deg}$, where $N_\text{deg}$ is the degeneracy).
 In this case, any linear superposition of eigenvectors is also an eigenvector, and in general numerical algorithms will indeed return an arbitrary superposition.

 For propagating modes, $\lambda_{i_n} = e^{i k}$ with real $k$, this corresponds to a crossing or degeneracy of bands $E(k)$ at a given value of $k$.
-A couple of scenarios given rise to this situation are shown in Fig.~\ref{fig:bs_crossings}.
+A couple of scenarios that give rise to this situation are shown in Fig.~\ref{fig:bs_crossings}.
 This case needs special treatment:

 \begin{itemize} \item In the derivation of the Landauer--Büttiker formula in Sec.~\ref{sec:land-form-cond} we need to assume that the scattering states are orthogonal.
 This also requires that the lead eigenstates are orthogonal, and for lead modes with the same $k$, this implies that $\phi_{i_n}$ need to form an orthogonal set.
-Additionally, the derivation Landauer--Büttiker formula requires that the lead modes diagonalize the current operator.
-This follows automatically for modes corresponding to different $\lambda_i \neq \lambda_j$, (see App.~\ref{app:hermit}), but not for degenerate $\lambda_{i_n}$. \item For both Landauer--Büttiker and the definition of retarded Green's function in Sec.~\ref{sec:def-of-green} we need to reliably separate in- and outgoing propagating modes.
-To this end need the velocity of a numerically computed mode to be continuous.
+Additionally, the derivation of the Landauer--Büttiker formula requires that the lead modes diagonalize the current operator.
+This follows automatically for modes corresponding to different $\lambda_i \neq \lambda_j$ (see App.~\ref{app:hermit}), but not for degenerate $\lambda_{i_n}$. \item For both Landauer--Büttiker and the definition of retarded Green's function in Sec.~\ref{sec:def-of-green} we need to reliably separate in- and outgoing propagating modes.
+To this end, the velocity of a numerically computed mode needs to be continuous.
 This is also guaranteed by imposing the condition of modes $\phi_{i_n}$ being orthogonal \emph{and} diagonalizing the current operator, as both conditions are true away from the degeneracy point and result in modes that are unique up to a phase, if the velocities $v_{i_n}$ are all different.\footnote{Note that this does not resolve the uniqueness of the modes for the scenario sketched in Fig.~\ref{fig:bs_crossings}(c) where there are modes with equal velocities.
 However, any linear superposition of modes with the same velocity is compatible with both the Landauer--Büttiker and the Green's function approach.
 Hence this does not pose a problem.} \end{itemize}

 The algorithm is thus as follows: Let $\Phi_{\mathrm{p}, \text{deg}}$ be the $N_\mathrm{t} \times N_\text{deg}$ matrix consisting of eigenvectors of Eqs.~\eqref{eq:lead_def_matrix_inv} and \eqref{eq:stable_leads} corresponding to the degenerate eigenvalue $\lambda_{i_n}$ with $|\lambda_{i_n}| = 1$.
 We first find an orthogonal basis for the space spanned by the eigenvectors using a QR decomposition: